 South Cornwall · TR3

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Devoran, that work is shaped by the place itself — Devoran is a former mining and shipping village on the Restronguet Creek, AONB-designated, with a tight Conservation Area along the old quay and a strong period property market, with a building stock that leans toward miners' terraces and Victorian quay-side villas.
+Anchor any Devoran extension in the local fabric and the rest follows — Devoran is a former mining and shipping village on the Restronguet Creek, AONB-designated, with a tight Conservation Area along the old quay and a strong period property market, with a building stock that leans toward miners' terraces and modern infill on smaller plots.

 Why Devoran is its own job.

-Conservation Area covers the village along the creek; AONB and Heritage Coast across the parish.
+Locally, conservation Area covers the village along the creek; AONB and Heritage Coast across the parish.
 Mining heritage and quay-side material expectations apply.
 For extension specifically, parts of Devoran sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Devoran drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Devoran project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Devoran projects parish-up, not template-down — the TR3 context shapes the design from day one.
+Whether the project is on miners' terraces in the centre or further out toward Playing Place, the extension response is locally tuned.

 Planning note